kslat3r/async-js-old-and-new/PITCHME.md

 ---

+### Question

-### How long will this take to execute from start to finish?
+How long will this code take to execute from start to finish?

 ```javascript
 setTimeout(() => console.log(1), 1000);